MartinSandeCosta/vigenere_cryptanalysis/README.md

     ```
     $ python3 vigenere.py -i input -d dictionary --hash hash
     ```
+    > If something goes wrong try increasing the optional flags
 ## Running the tests

 The repo includes a script to run tests automatically